pharo-ide/ClassAnnotation/ClassAnnotation.package/AnnotationContext.class/README.md

 By default annotations has NullAnnotationContext which not describes any possible context.
 So when you query annotations in given context then annotations without specified contexts will be skipped.

-For simplicity there is on simple context implementation SimpleAnnotationContext which is defined by class.
-And it represent any context, a kind of given class.

-It can be created directly from class using convertation method:
+For simplicity there is one simple context implementation the SimpleAnnotationContext which represents the hierarchy of given context class.
+It is hidden from users and created when class is specified for annotation context:
-	MyContext asAnnotationContext.
-So you can create annotations using class of context:
 	MyClassAnnotation for: MyContext
+Look at subclasse comments for details